Woodlawn (Birmingham): Current status

 Within the city of Birmingham, greater Woodlawn is characterized as one of 23 "Communities" that participate in the "Community Participation Program" that was drawn up to encourage local political activism and community development.
 The neighborhoods that make up the Woodlawn community are East Avondale, Oak Ridge Park, South Woodlawn, and the Woodlawn neighborhood itself.

 In the last few years, residents of Woodlawn have worked with the City and Region 2020 to create a master plan as part of Birmingham's "Comprehensive Master Plan" process.
 An initial project to implement master plan goals in the central residential section of Woodlawn, north of 1st Avenue, has met with limited success.
 Several dilapidated houses were improved and an active community garden was started.

 The business district of Woodlawn, and Woodlawn High School, both critical assets, remain at risk of not recovering from decline.

 Recently, attention has turned back to the business district of Woodlawn.
-Rev Birmingham and the Woodlawn Foundation have taken center stage revitalizing businesses and housing, making this the new hot neighborhood in Birmingham.
-Recently opened high end boutique businesses such as Open Shop, Public Office & Club Duquette, along with Bayles Catering, Historic Event Venue Woodrow Hall, the Cycle Café and the artisan tea shop Piper and Leaf are calling this neighborhood home.
-All of this growth, combined with three new public murals is making Woodlawn the Magazine Street of Birmingham.
+REV Birmingham and the Woodlawn Foundation have taken center stage revitalizing businesses and housing, making this the new hot neighborhood in Birmingham.
+Recently opened high end boutique businesses are calling this neighborhood home.
+There are also three new public murals.

 Woodlawn is currently home to one of two Hackerspaces in Alabama.
 Red Mountain Makers.
 The other being Makers Local 256 in Huntsville.